holochain/holochain/docs/specs/src/hwp_2_overview.md

     2. `AgentValidationPkg`: An action which presents an Agent's Membrane Proof, the data that proves that they have permission to join a Game.

     3. `Create`: An Action for adding new Game-specific content.
 We call such content an Entry.
 The Entry may be declared as public, and will thus be published by the Agent to the network, or declared as private, in which case publishing is limited to just the Action data and not the content.
 Entries are addressed by their hash, and thus for Create Actions, this Entry hash is included in the Action.
 Thus sometimes the Action may be understood as "meta-data" where the Entry is understood as "data"[^headers].
-Note that Actions and Entries are thus independently addressable and retreivable.
+Note that Actions and Entries are thus independently addressable and retrievable.
 This is a valuable property of the system.
 Note also that many actions (for example ones taken by different agents) may create the exact same Entry; e.g., a hash-tag may be its own entry but be created by different people.

     4. `Update`: An Action which adds new Game-specific content onto the chain that is intended to update an existing entry creation Action (either a Create or an Update).